Connecticut Diminished Value Claims

 Does Connecticut allow diminished value claims?

 Yes.
-Accident history can impact resale value even when repairs are properly completed.
+Accident history can affect resale value even when repairs are done properly.

-Typically no, unless first party coverage is specifically included.
+Typically not, unless first-party coverage is specifically included in your policy.

-Connecticut generally allows two years for property damage claims.
+Connecticut generally allows two years from the accident date for property damage claims.

-Yes, but documented proof of measurable resale impact is usually necessary.
+Only with documented proof of measurable resale impact — that's usually a requirement, not a formality.

 Still have a question?